What is Congenital Vascular Malformation?

 Vascular anomalies occur in barely 1% of all births.
-Because of their rarity, their proper diagnosis and treatment is difficult as most physicians do not see these problems often enough to become knowledgeable about their management.
+Yet, because of their rarity, their proper diagnosis and treatment is difficult, as most physicians do not see these problems often enough to become knowledgeable about their management.

 What are they?

-During early developmental stages, large connecting channels or shunts between future arteries and veins exist, and a defect or arrest occurring at this stage may allow these artery-to-vein connections, or a cluster of them, to persist.
-Such connections are called arteriovenous fistulas (AVFs) or if there is a cluster of them they are called arteriovenous malformations (AVMs).
-These are potentially the most serious type of CVMs, because in shunting blood from arteries to veins, they bypass the small vessels that make up the normal circulation beyond that point.
+Other CVM are formed during early developmental stages when large connecting channels or shunts between future arteries and veins exist and for some unknown reason these artery-to-vein connections, or a cluster of them persist.
+Such connections are called arteriovenous fistulas (AVFs), or if there is a cluster of them they are called arteriovenous malformations (AVMs).
+These are potentially the most serious type of CVMs because in shunting blood from arteries to veins, they bypass the small vessels that make up the normal circulation beyond that point.
 This not only robs or steals blood that would otherwise pass through to more distant tissues and nourish them, but doesn’t allow for a gradual pressure drop from the high arterial pressure to the low pressure on the venous side.
-Thus, these AVFs represent a high flow short-circuit, and depending on their size and location they may respectively force the heart to work harder.
+Thus, these AVFs represent a high flow short circuit, and depending on their size and location, they may force the heart to work harder.
 They may also cause poor circulation in the limb beyond the point of the AVF.
-In time, these AVFs tend to get bigger and have greater effect on the circulation.
-For example, an AVF or AVM in an extremity can “steal" (reduce) blood flow to a foot or hand as much as a blocked artery would.
-Fortunately, AVFs located in the legs and arms are more common than elsewhere in the body, and thus, easier to deal with.
-Those involving pelvic vessels, or vessels to vital organs or the brain can be extremely difficult to treat without injuring the organs or tissues they lie in.
-Clearly, although AVFs make up only one third of all CVMs, they attract the most attention because of the more serious nature of the problems they create, and are the CVMs most likely to need interventional treatment.
+In time, these AVFs tend to get bigger and have a greater effect on the circulation.
+For example, and AVF or AVM in an extremity can “steal” (reduce) blood flow to a foot or hand as much as a blocked artery would.
+Fortunately, AVFs located in the legs and arms are more common than elsewhere in the body, making them easier to deal with.
+Those involving pelvic vessels, or vessels to vital organs or the brain, can be extremely difficult to treat without injuring the organs or tissues surrounding them.
+Although AVFs make up only one third of all CVMs, they attract the most attention because of the serious problems they create, and are the CVMs most likely to need interventional treatment.

-Arterial defects or malformations are the least common type of CVM, being responsible for only 1 to 2% of the total.
+CVMs of the arteries are the least common and responsible for only one 1-2% of the total.
 The most common arterial defect involves a segment that did not develop.
-The result is that a normal arterial segment is missing and instead blood flows through a normally undeveloped side channel or collateral artery, which persists rather than withers.
-Although this allows bypassing the blockages, the enlarged bypassing segment often becomes more vulnerable to compression and injury, developing into an aneurysm or suddenly clotting off.
+The result is that a normal arterial segment is missing and instead blood flows through an undeveloped side channel or collateral artery, which persists rather than withers.
+Although this allows a bypass of the blockages, the enlarged bypassing segment often becomes more vulnerable to compression and injury, developing into an aneurysm or suddenly clotting off.
 The most common example of this is the so-called persistent sciatic artery.